What Are Third Conditionals?

 You can understand that in fact he ate that spoiled fish.

-When the 'if clause' comes first (at the beginning of the sentence) don't forget to put a comma (,) after it.
+When the 'if clause' comes first (at the beginning of the sentence) do not forget to put a comma (,) after it.
 Here is the example.

-If you begin your sentence with the main clause, you don't need to put a comma between the two clauses.
+If you begin your sentence with the main clause, you do not need to put a comma between the two clauses.

 This type of conditional is used for impossible situations, because it never happened.
 We cannot change the past.